Experience The All-New Rescue Jr at SeaWorld San Antonio!

-Listen all weekend for the keyword.
-When you hear it enter it below for your chance to win a four pack of tickets to SeaWorld San Antonio - get ready for big fun with Rescue Jr., the all-new kid’s play area and make waves and play like a hero!
+Listen weekdays to the Erik & Jenny Morning Show for your chance to win a four pack of tickets to SeaWorld San Antonio - get ready for big fun with Rescue Jr., the all-new kid’s play area and make waves and play like a hero!

 Visit seaworld.com for tickets and park hours!

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
-05/23/25-05/25/25.
+05/27/25-05/30/25.
 Open to legal TX residents residing in one of the following counties: Atascosa, Bexar, Bandera, Comal, Guadalupe, Kendall, Medina, Wilson, and Zavala counties, 18+.
 To enter listen for the cue to call and follow the on-air instructions.
-Ten (10) winners will be selected according to the on-air announcement.
+Four (4) winners will be selected according to the on-air announcement.
 Odds vary.
 Prize: Four (4) admissions tickets to SeaWorld San Antonio.
 (ARV: $256.00) For full rules, click here.
 Sponsor: Cox Radio, LLC, d/b/a Cox Media Group San Antonio, 8122 Datapoint Dr. #600, San Antonio, TX 78229.

 ©2022 Cox Media Group